mmilano/SidePanelCollapse/README.md

 ## SidePanelCollapse Goes Sideways

-SidePanelCollapse starts from this buried possibility and augments the normal behavior of Bootstrap collapse to create a side panel that will show and hide horizontally.

-Then, going beyond simple horizontal movement, SidePanelCollapse extends the collapse functionality to create a more nuanced user experience.
+SidePanelCollapse starts from this buried possibility and augments the normal behavior of Bootstrap collapse to manage an element that opens and closes horizontally.
+Then, going beyond simple horizontal movement, the library provides additional functionality to makes the user experience better.

 ### Features:
 * Different and customizable durations for the open transition and the close transitions.
-* Special optimized closing behavior when a link in the side panel is clicked.
+* Optimized closing behavior when a link in the side panel is clicked.
 * A backdrop that overlays the page when the side panel is open.
 * A provisions for a custom "close" button that is separate from the button that opens the side panel.
-* Allows the end-user to close the sidepanel with the close button, a tap on the backdrop, or the ESC key.
+* Allows the end-user to close the sidepanel with a button, a tap on the backdrop, or with the ESC key.

 # Wot's all this, then?

 The SidePanelCollapse library is itself just two files, one javascript and one css.
+The package source code is in `src/` and the production builds are in `dist/`.
 So what are all these other files in this project?

-Everything in the `/src_demo` directory is for the demonstration examples.
-The demos have been derived from a larger site I developed which is built around a static page generation process using Panini/handlebars.js.
+Everything in the `/src_demo` directory is for the demonstration examples that can be built and viewed.
+The demos are derived from a larger site I developed which is built around a static page generation process using [Panini][Panini]/handlebars.js.

-In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and other supporting files.
+In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and supporting files.
 The data-file-driven "gallery" on the advanced demo's index/homepage is also a vestige of the larger site; I left a reduced version of it here for variety.

-If you are interested, the larger parent site is at [stochasticnotions.com][stochasticnotions]
+If you are interested, that other site is at [stochasticnotions.com][stochasticnotions].

-For the purposes of this project, I have tried to distill things down to greater simplicity, and have cut down the source considerably.
+I have tried to distill things down to greater simplicity, and have cut down the source considerably.
 But I might have missed some artifacts.
 If some aspect of the demo projects seems internally inexplicable, that is probably the reason why.

 Feel free to contact me if you have questions.